roseapple0803/WearableR/README.md

 .
 Appropriately labels the data set with descriptive variable names.
 .
 From the data set in step 4, creates a tidy data set with the average of each variable for each activity and each subject and also writes the data set to a text file.

+For each record in the tidy data set, it follows the structure below:
+. an identifier of the subject who carried out the experiment . type of activity performed by the subject
+.
+66 feature variables

 What are included in this repository